cbrennanpoole/Qualitative-Self/README.md

 ---

-### ON 1 July, 2020.
+##### ON 1 July, 2020.

+`
+Wilderness Walking while wandering and wondering would wind - down in the 7 years joy from suffering journey it all-too-often times does helping to make c brennan once - and with Good Lord willing - for all - is once again in the practice of helping others in making sustainability sustainable.

+---

-- Need :
+- Needs :
-    1. like - minded,
+    1. Like - minded,
-    2. change the game, and
+    2. Change the game, and
-    3. get rich enjoying the run;
+    3. Get rich enjoying the run;
         - Seeks
             1. Geeks for
             2. Team
             3. Chief in CTO seat.
                 - Notice (again)
                    - Bottoms Up, right?
 Great!
-            4. Let US build a true meritocracy to
+        - Let US build a true meritocracy to
-                - Fix US plus,
+            1. Fix US plus,
-                - IT gates (btw),
+            2. eradicate the - IT -  gates .

-#### C Brennan Mission  other generations will look to for instruction during their inevitabl and imminent times of uncertainty.

 ---

-### Amazon Inc <br>
+#### Amazon Inc <br>

 `
 LOGISTICS COORDINATOR